johngoldin/can_i_blog_too/content/post/2018-07-07-notes-about-this-site.md

 doing this for fun so the rough edges just add to the adventure.

 ### GitHub Pages
+This is what I used before I switched to Netlify.
+I'll leave this section here, but it now longer describes this site.

 I had a little trouble to start because I didn't understand the basics of what was going on with GitHub and web pages.
 Here I am focused on what GitHub refers to as a "user site" (as opposed to an organization site or a project site).
 See their [general description of GitHub Pages](https://pages.github.com/) and [What is GitHub Pages?](https://help.github.com/articles/what-is-github-pages).
 The key fact is that if you have a repository called `username.github.io` (with your